Healthy Homes Assessment Pandora

 What We Do

-As building inspectors we take on all aspects associated with professional house Inspections.
-We are here to ensure you make the right choice when it comes to buying your next home.
+As building inspectors, we handle all issues associated with professional home inspects.
+We’re here to ensure that you make the best choice when it comes to purchasing your next property.

-We value your money and conduct detailed examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of purchasing or owning your own house.
+We consider your investment to be a serious one, and undertake comprehensive inspections so you won’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing your own house.

-We are specialised in a range of solutions to make sure that you are completely updated on the condition of any property you could be considering buying or selling along with other solutions.
+We offer a wide range of services to make sure you are completely informed of the condition of any property that you might be considering buying or selling along with other solutions.

-We have a systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into the Report, you are able to actually see any issues that could be found.
-Because of our detailed reporting it’s not surprising that we receive so many clients who recommend our services to their family and acquaintances.
+With our systemised method of conducting your house inspection as well as the latest technology in software including digital photos imbedded into the report, you can actually see any issues identified.
+Because of our comprehensive reporting it is no wonder that we receive so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports